Tearran/PyCorder/README.md

 ## Confirmed working:
+- Getting system Epoch time to use as BD unique id
+- Getting CPU temperature to use as real data
 - Creating and implementing a class
+- Creating a CSV entry
-- creating a database and tables with sqlite3
+- creating a database and tables
-- logging temperature (CPU)

 ## todo
 - Creat generic DB to hold sensor data